FYE Office Staff

 Meghan Campbell, graduate retention fellow

 Meghan received her bachelor's degree in business administration with a concentration in management from Sacred Heart University.
 While there, she was involved as a resident assistant, orientation leader, student ambassador for admissions, member of the Phi Sigma Sigma sorority, president of the panhellenic council, and senator with the student government association.
-Meghan is currently enrolled in Salem State's masters in higher education in student affairs program and spent the summer doing an internship at Northern Essex Community College.
+Meghan is currently enrolled in Salem State's masters in higher education in student affairs program, is interning at Northeastern University, and spent the summer doing an internship at Northern Essex Community College.
 Meghan is primarily responsible for advising the First Year Advisory Board (FAB), coordinating the Outstanding First Year Advocate Award process, and overseeing the FYE Student Success Station program.

 Kelly Desisto, graduate retention fellow